ChangWan723/ChangWan723.github.io/_posts/CSLN/CleanCode/2023-10-11-What-is-Clean-Code.md

 In the vast world of software development, where technologies evolve rapidly and coding paradigms shift, one principle remains timeless: **write Clean Code**.

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+{: .prompt-tip }

 ---
 <center><font size='5'> Contents </font></center>